— Once Upon a Time in Hollywood (@OnceInHollywood) May 20, 2019

 The two lead characters are Rick Dalton (DiCaprio), former star of a Western TV series, and his longtime stunt double Cliff Booth (Pitt).
 Both are struggling to make it in a Hollywood they don’t recognise anymore.
 But Rick has a very famous next-door neighbour… Sharon Tate.”

 This latest trailer gives a better idea of the plot, with Dalton worried he’s become a has-been and Pitt’s Booth introduced to Manson and his “family”.

-Is Once Upon a Time in Hollywood fact or fiction?
+Is Once Upon a Time in Hollywood based on a true story?